Rami3ll/Rami3ll.github.io/_posts/2022-04-11-Brooklyn99-Writeup.md

  Have you ever head of steganography?
  ```
 - Downloaded the image being served on port 80 through the server, Yes the seemingly unsuspecting image.
- Tried a 2 common passwords and failed swiftly and then decided to google-fu a little for tools to bruteforce a steg image and found two: stegcracker and stegseek, although stegseek is more revered due to speed I prefer stegcracker on multithread mode :)
+  Tried a few common passwords and failed swiftly and then decided to google-fu a little for tools to bruteforce a steg image and found two: stegcracker and stegseek, although stegseek is more revered due to it's speed but I prefer stegcracker on multithread mode :)

 - Then I used Stegcracker:
 ```